LouDnl/USBSID-Pico/README.md

 - Quad SID support (addresses remixed) with SIDKick-Pico (firmware specific)
   - SID2->SID3 SID3->SID2
 - Onboard LED acts as VUE meter calculated by the voices of SID1
+- Onboard RGB LED acts as second VUE meter calculated by the voices of SID1 and SID2
+  - Requires Black Pico clone board!
 - Uses the [TinyUSB](https://github.com/hathach/tinyusb) stack